2011 Meath Intermediate Football Championship: Participating teams

-The teams taking part in the 2011 Meath Intermediate Football Championship are:
+The teams which took part in the 2011 Meath Intermediate Football Championship included:

 Group stage

 In the group stage there are three groups called Group A, B and C. The top two teams from each group go through to the knock-out stages of the tournament and the teams that finish last in the three groups will play in the relegation playoff.